How to Fix a Lawn Mower That Won't Start

 For an engine to start, it basically requires two things: fuel and a spark.
 If you aren't getting a spark at the plug or fuel isn't getting through to the engine (known as fuel starvation), the machine will never turn over.
-After storage during winter, seals, pumps and valves in the carburetor can become gummed up with varnish deposits if you leave fuel in the tank.
+After storage during winter, seals, pumps and valves in the carburetor could have become gummed up with varnish deposits if you left fuel in the tank.
 During the summer, dust and dirt can block the fuel system or clog filters.

 In this article, you'll find a ten point checklist to get your mower started.
 If that doesn't work, you'll learn more in-depth information about fuel, oil, and ignition system problems, carburetor fault-finding, checking for bad compression, and other issues which could be preventing the engine from starting.

 Need to trouble shoot a string trimmer (strimmer)?
 Then checkout my other guide:

 Always read the engine and mower manual before starting, operating, or servicing your engine.
 Disconnect the spark lead and ideally remove the plug before cleaning the underside of the deck or turning the blade